nmeylan/nostalro-client/README.md

 See [TODO](docs/TODO.md) and [Features.md](Features.md).
 Architecture is documented in [docs/internal/architecture.md](docs/internal/architecture.md) and [docs/internal/rendering.md](docs/internal/rendering.md).

 # Why yet another client?
-We wanted to run the game as it was in 2005~2008, but the original client from that period does not handle high dpi screens well.
+I wanted to run the game as it was in 2005~2008, but the original client from that period does not handle high dpi screens well.
 It is also painful to find the right game resources and the right exe diff to make it work with a server.

 Other implementations either do not focus on this version of the client, or do not aim for an exact match.

-We also wanted a clear view on what is implemented and what is not.
+I also wanted a clear view on what is implemented and what is not.

 # Principles
 - Support any game resources up to EP 12 (included)